On the Great Ocean Road, ice cream weather is definitely not a delicacy restricted to summer.

 We have thousands of visitors to the region all year round, so we need to keep finding new and exciting ways to treat them to a quality ice cream experience.

-At Timboon Fine Ice Cream, we love playing around with different flavors in line with the seasons.
-This winter, our flavors evoke warm and comforting smells and tastes - like maple and cinnamon, espresso, apple pie, lemon pudding and ginger.
+At Timboon Fine Ice Cream, we love playing around with different flavours in line with the seasons.
+This winter, our flavours evoke warm and comforting smells and tastes – like maple and cinnamon, espresso, apple pie, lemon pudding and ginger.

 Here are 4 creative ways that we’ve come up with so YOU can enjoy our famous ice cream, whilst you’re on holiday OR back at home!

 After a brisk walk around the historic Timboon township, call into the ice creamery for an exciting hot ice cream treat (as a nod to the distillery next door we have a whisky flavoured one).
 SO many people have never tried hot ice cream!
 Have you?

 Our café is a warm and comfy place for the adults to take a breather whilst the kids take their ice cream outside and have a run around (kids don’t feel the cold, right?!)

 If you need an extra shot of energy, there’s a Double Affogato on the drinks menu (a scoop of Timboon Fine Ice Cream Espresso with a double shot of coffee over the top).

 Take away your own tub of Espresso ice cream so you can make them at home!
 Simple, yet delectable!